What’s the best protein powder for cyclists?

 es, while the proteins are the bricks of the fireplace.
 When starting a weight loss diet people often inadvertently cut the amount of protein they eat when it’s not the proteins that lead to weight gain (unless we are talking about positive gains in lean muscle mass).

 Additionally, proteins have a stimulative effect on the metabolism.
-Eating high-protein foods increases the speed of chemical reactions in the body by about 20 to 30 percent (Journal of the American College of Nutrition), leading to the increased burning of fat.
+Eating high-protein foods increases the speed of chemical reactions in the body by about 20 to 30 percent (Journal of the America__n College of Nutrition), leading to the increased burning of fat.

 Fat and carbs certainly don’t do this!
 Using lean protein powder is a great way to kick-start your metabolism and speed up the burning of kilojoules.